-Adrianna Hernandez-Stewart has over fifteen years of experience as a social justice storyteller and campaigner.
+Adrianna Hernandez-Stewart has over 15 years of experience as a social justice storyteller and campaigner.
 Prior to earning her MFA in documentary filmmaking, she managed the Strategic Research Department at the Service Employees International Union (SEIU) Local 32BJ.

 Anna Letitia Zivarts began her work in the labor movement as an organizer for SEIU in 2002.
 Since then, she has developed research, communication and storytelling strategy for labor unions, national political campaigns and nonprofits like the American Civil Liberties Union.
 Born with a visual impairment, Anna enjoys using a camera to create visual content that reflects her unique view of the world.

 Meghana Reddy has over 15 years experience as an organizer, legal researcher, and communicator for the labor movement, working with organizations such as SEIU, NY Jobs with Justice, Partnership for Working Families, Brennan Center for Justice, East Bay Community Law Center, and the Restaurant Opportunities Centers United.
 Her focus is on digital strategy, social media content, and comedic storytelling.